oracle/rwloadsim/docs/MULTI.md

 The -c option value used when preparing such a multi-host, multi-process run should take any overhead of ssh into account.

+Note that the ```hostname``` variable in rwloadsim will contain the value from the system where the prepare step was done, even if an execution via ssh is directed to some other system.

 ## Navigation
 * [index.md](index.md#rwpload-simulator-users-guide) Table of contents